-ENVIRONMENTAL ISSUES / POTENTIAL ENVIRONMENTAL IMPACT PROPOSED MITIGATION MEASURE OR ENHANCEMENT MEASURE IMPLEMENTING LOCATION ESTIMATED MITIGATION COSTS EXECUTING AGENCY SUPERVISING AGENCY Spray water on disturbed surface when necessary.
-Any machinery deemed to be polluting the air must be replaced (or fixed) on instruction by the Supervision Engineer and/or the ECD When transporting materials, spoils, waste etc, the trucks need to have covers to minimize dust and prevent particles from becoming airborne.
+ENVIRONMENTAL ISSUES / POTENTIAL ENVIRONMENTAL IMPACT PROPOSED MITIGATION MEASURE OR ENHANCEMENT MEASURE IMPLEMENTING LOCATION ESTIMATED MITIGATION COSTS EXECUTING AGENCY SUPERVISING AGENCY Any machinery deemed to be polluting the air must be replaced (or fixed) on instruction by the Supervision Engineer and/or the ECD When transporting materials, spoils, waste etc, the trucks need to have covers to minimize dust and prevent particles from becoming airborne.
 Complaints due to subproject- related impacts SIART PMU and the contractor will: (i) establish the approved project's grievance redress mechanism (GRM); (ii) publicize the existence of the project's GRM through public awareness campaigns, website, billboards, public notifications, etc.; (iii) ensure that the names and contact numbers of representatives of the contractors and SIART PMU are placed on notice boards at agreed locations and, posters, brouchers or website.
 Location of the sub- project community Part of contractors' bid cost Contractor SIART PMU- E&S Officer Potential damage to unknown archaeological and cultural assets Tender documents and construction contact will include a provision that will: (i) require construction activities to be stopped immediately upon discovery of any unknown archaeological and cultural assets; and (ii) the contractor will promptly inform the local authorities and the Solomon Island National Museum about the presence.
 Location of works Part of specs preparation cost Contractor SIART PMU- E&S Officer CONSTRUCT Soil erosion and sediment of construction sites The contractor will divert surface runoffs away from the exposed areas and prevent sediments from moving offsite.
-Measures may include, as appropriate for site conditions: (i) small interceptor dikes, (ii) pipe slope drains, (iii) silt fence, (iv) sediment traps, and (v) temporary sediment basins; Location of works Part of contractors' bid cost Contractor SIART PMU- Engineer
+Measures may include, as appropriate for site conditions: (i) small interceptor dikes, (ii) pipe slope drains, (iii) silt fence, (iv) sediment traps, and (v) temporary sediment basins; Location of works Part of contractors' bid cost Contractor SIART PMU- Engineer Site Safety and Road Safety Restrict access to the construction zone through warning signs, temporary gates, fencing or other Location of works Included as the provisional sum Contractor SIART PMU- Engineer